 How does Fairspin tfs aviator rtp compare to the industry?

 Fairspin tfs aviator rtp is pending verification at the recent cycle.
 The cross-brand industry standard for Crash-family mechanics is 99 percent (1 percent house edge); Rollbit at 99.5 percent leads on raw RTP.
-Fairspin's brand cluster sits at 97 percent, so TFS Aviator-Style is expected at the lower end of the audit set on raw RTP.
+Fairspin's brand cluster sits at 97 percent, so TFS Aviator-Style is expected at the lower end of the coverage on raw RTP.
 The TFS earn-rate uplift partially closes the gap at high bet volume.

 Reading after this on-chain Aviator-style teardown